zooppa/administrate-field-country/README.md

 You can customize any [country_select options] by passing a `country_select_options` hash in your dashboard configuration (see below).

+---

+### IMPORTANT NOTICE

+**This gem is not actively maintained anymore**.

+If you’re interested in taking over and steward the project moving forward, please get in touch.

+---

 ## Usage

 Add it to your `Gemfile`: